 7. Uncle Andy’s

 Andy Warhol’s nephew, James Warhola, was a famous children’s illustrator and he wrote and illustrated this book.
-James describes how visiting his uncle was something he looked forward to, and how the house was filled with all kids of art work and fun knick-knacks.
+James describes how visiting his uncle was something he looked forward to, and how the house was filled with all kinds of artwork and fun knick-knacks.
 A great way for a kid (or an adult) to take a quick trip to the great artist’s home!

 9. Self-Portrait Marker Art

-We know Warhol loved working on celebrities, and one of the most popular of those works is the Marilyn diptych.
-This is a silk screen painting featuring the same Marilyn Monroe image, each one in different colors.
+We know Warhol loved working with celebrities, and one of the most popular of those works is the Marilyn diptych.
+This is a silkscreen painting featuring the same Marilyn Monroe image, each one in different colors.
 Turn your child into a celebrity by making your own version of the diptych, as shown by Meaningful Mama.
-Get multiples of a black and white photo of your child, hand her colored markers and let her go wild!
+Print multiples of a black and white photo of your child, hand her colored markers and let her go wild!
 The only condition should be that each picture should be different in some way.

 10. Foam Tray Printing